NoahBao/disc-topology-stripes/README.md

 # disc-topology-stripes
 An algorithm to determine stripe patterns for stitching across meshes with disc topology.

+ This project aims to facilitate the generation of knit structures specifically for digital meshes with disc topology.
+Namely, our app lets users specify regions of their mesh as their desired start and end points during knitting.
+Using Geometry Central’s implementation of the approach in Kn¨oppel et al. [2015] to stripe patterns, we create and display two orthogonal stripe patterns that act as the course and wale directions to be followed by the user while knitting.
+The generated structures can be knitted entirely with short rows (otheriwse known as “partial rows”) with no use of increases or decreases unless necessary

 To start the app, run:

 gc\_project <path\_to\_mesh\_file>